charleshartman/charleshartman.github.io/README.md

 ## charleshartman.github.io

-working "about" page for charles hartman
+working "about" page for charles a. hartman